IsratIJK/VAE-music/README.md

 ## Hard Task

-**Goal:** Full evaluation and interpretability pipeline — extends the Medium Task with in-depth comparative analysis, disentanglement study, and paradigm comparison.
+**Goal:** Full evaluation and interpretability pipeline.
+It extends the Medium Task with in-depth comparative analysis, disentanglement study, and paradigm comparison.

 ### Additional Analyses